Introduction:

 There's something in us that we like that.

-Four years ago, Aaron and I were at a church conference in Orlando.
+Several years ago, Aaron and I were at a church conference in Orlando and we were having breakfast.

 It was this big dining room.

-Aaron and I were having breakfast.
+Aaron and I are having breakfast.

 And this stranger comes and sits at our table.